notification-system/docs/frontend-initial-spec.md

   * A simple report is generated to show the total number of sent notifications and the number of notifications received by the clients
 * Client side logs including option to enable verbose logs are displayed by the test tool.

+## Developer Notes
+* Verbose logs when debugging
+* Verifies repository resources are properly released in debug mode (memory leak check)

 # Other Notes
+* Dart uses code generation to support serialization.
-* Dart is not great for data models serialization.
-Uses code generation.
-Example: Doesn't handle polymorphism for swagger/openapi definitions
+* Doesn't handle polymorphism for swagger/openapi definitions
-* Mocking requires code generation
 * No local(offline) demo mode (but we can instead host public test server for the sales folks)
-* Weak Multi-Screen support for Windows - Would need to potentially write native Windows code to support this
+* Weak Multi-Screen support for Windows - Would need to write native Windows code to support this
 * No hot-reload support when developing for Web.
 Hot-restart does work.